-C532b: (R501) The PROTECTED attribute is permitted only for a procedure pointer or named variable that is not accessed by use association and is not in a common block.
+C532b: (R501) The PROTECTED attribute is permitted only for a procedure pointer or named variable that is not in a common block.

 C532c: (R501) If the PROTECTED attribute is specified, the EXTERNAL, INTRINSIC, or PARAMETER attribute shall not be specified.